denmasoft/symfony-rest-api/README.md

 # symfony-rest-api
-REST API using ymfony 4
+REST API using symfony 4